manikamittal2898/Support-Service-Recommendation-Engine/Presentation/README.md

 ## Presentation

-Powerpoint Presentation for the solution to be uploaded in this sub folder.
+The presenation for this project can be found at : https://prezi.com/view/RDq9SYSrhMcWq91pMe4T/